These trail mix cookies are soft, chewy and loaded with oats, peanut butter, chocolate chips and trail mix! The ultimate sweet and salty snack cookie.

 This post may contain affiliate links.
 Read disclosure policy.

-Why We Love Trail Mix Cookies
+Why I Love This Trail Mix Cookies Recipe

 Ingredients

 • Oats: These will be divided.
 Some will be ground up to use as flour and the rest will be kept as coarse oats for texture.
+I used old fashioned oats, but instant oats can be used, the texture will change slightly.

 • Unsalted butter: Here are tips on how to soften butter quickly if you’ve forgotten to take it out of the fridge.
 Softened butter helps keep the cookies nice and soft.